This black beans recipe is simplified and easy to follow. Black beans are quite simply the most gorgeous food on the planet.

-Completely cover the beans with water in a bowl and let them sit there for four to six hours, or even overnight. .
+Completely cover the beans with water in a bowl and let them sit for four to six hours, or even overnight. .
 When your beans are done soaking, they will double in size and the water will look like black or purple ink.
 Once they're done soaking, pour the dark colored liquid out.
 This soaking process eliminates gas producing compounds in black beans.

-Take the pre-soaked beans, bay or avocado leaves, cumin, olive oil, sea salt and 1/2 onion and diced garlic and put them in a large pot.
+Take the pre-soaked beans, bay or avocado leaves, cumin, olive oil, sea salt and 1/2 onion, ground garlic and put them in a large pot.
 Turn the heat on the lowest setting.

 Make sure the beans are fully covered with the nine cups of water.
 Add more fresh water if the level is low.